-Pan-fried Yellowtail Snapper is delicious!
-I've breaded it with almond flour and some seasonings and then pan-fried it in a little oil and butter.
+This Pan-fried Yellowtail Snapper recipe is delicious!
+I've breaded it with almond flour and some seasonings and then pan-fried it in olive oil and butter.
 Yellowtail is abundant in South Florida.
 They are relatively small and have sweet, flaky meat and a mild taste, making them perfect for a quick pan fry.

 How to Purchase Florida Yellowtail